 Hour: Lunch is from 11 AM and Dinner is from 5:30 PM

 Dried meat, especially buffalo, is an excellent cuisine every food lover should note in their what to eat in Sapa list.
 The meat is cut off into 1 - 2 kg pieces, well-dried, and can be stored for months.
 To make the dish, locals usually fry them with tomatoes or bamboo shoots which is tasty and delicious.

 Address: Tuoi Tre Restaurant - 5 Fansipan, Sapa

 Price: From VND 800,000 to VND 1,000,000 per kg

-Cuon sui is a unique dish that includes rice noodles, beef, fried peanuts, small pieces of chili and a specially made sauce.
-To properly eat and enjoy this recipe, you need to mix all of the ingredients, add some more herbs and joyfully taste the best favors!
+Cuon sui is a unique dish that includes rice noodles, beef, fried peanuts, small pieces of chili, and a specially made-sauce.
+To properly eat and enjoy this recipe, you need to mix all of the ingredients, add some more herbs, and joyfully taste the best favors!
 You can find this dish at local restaurants that specialize in Chinese cuisine or at the Lao Cai train station.

 Price: VND 40,000/bowl

 The way locals season foods makes Sapa’s grilled food distinct from any other grilled ones in other provinces.
-Everything ranging from meat, eggs, corn, potatoes to vegetables can be grilled, and all have a very delicious taste!
+Everything ranging from meat, eggs, corn, and potatoes to vegetables can be grilled, and all have a very delicious taste!
 You can find BBQ dishes mainly in the evening at night markets such as Sapa market, Sapa food court, and the Love market.